RobinDoughnut/robindoughnut.github.io/_posts/2025-11-04-life-update.md

 not looking forward to this stuffs:
 - quiz and mid of analaog electronics
 - morning engineering drawing class and assignment
-- data annotation and create dataset for anomaly
+- data annotation and creating dataset for anomaly detection
 - my wallet and bkash balance by the end of the month
 - old people giving unsolicited advice

 ---

 ### Closing remarks
 If you read this far, you should get a job.
-No just kidding, you are cool person.
+No just kidding, you are a cool person.
 Keep me in your prayers so that i survive this week and maybe write something interesting and share with you.